dcowen91/dont-sleep/README.md

 1. add info on how to use
 2. add error handling to ux (league/userId)
-3. add context for sharing league & team data
-4. add error handling for fetching league & team

 ---

-5. add standard/ppr league support
+3. add standard/ppr league support
-6. parse league for K/roster spots
+4. parse league for K/roster spots
-7. add tslint to web proj
+5. add tslint to web proj
-8. clean up code
+6. clean up code
-9. publish repo